Shu52/RemoteMentor/README.md

 - After the session is over, student should stop the collaborating session in VS Code.
 The Alumni should make a slack message that they are now available.

 ### Other uses
-It is acceptable for Alumni and students to arrange a tutoring session outside normal common table hours via the "ask alumni" slack channel
+It is acceptable for Alumni and students to arrange a tutoring session outside normal common table hours via the `ask alumni` slack channel